 One of the first questions people have before beginning a career as a Real Estate Agent is "How Much Money Does the Average Real Estate Agent Make?"
 The above infographic tells you exactly how much Realtors make as well as how those commissions are made.
 Many Realtors are part-time professionals who hold a real estate license, without actively selling homes and thus the numbers are a bit skewed taking into account both full-time and part-time Real Estate Agents.

-The $38,067 is the average commissions Real Estate Agents make, though most full-time Agents will exceed that number.
-My first year as a Realtor is the only year I made less than the $38,067 average commissions number and I think that for most Agents who work hard will see the rewards can be much greater than $38,067 per year.
+The $38,067 is the average commission Real Estate Agents make, though most full-time Agents will exceed that number.
+My first year as a Realtor is the only year I made less than the $38,067 average commissions number and I think that most Agents who work hard will see the rewards can be much greater than $38,067 per year.

 Your first year in Real Estate is likely going to be your most challenging.